If you can’t see guys as good, maybe you’re looking in the wrong place.

 For those of you who don’t know how The Good Men Project began, here it is.
 One day, Tom Matlack, with a decade’s worth of highly successful venture capitalism under his belt, decided to write a story.
 It was a personal story, an honest story.
 It was his story.

-And he kept sending draft after draft to his former venture capitalist partner James, who was now on sabbatical in France with his family.
+And he kept sending draft after draft to his former venture capitalist partner James, who was at the time on sabbatical in France with his family.
 And one day James said, “Tom, I love your story, really.
 But I can’t just can’t look at it yet again.
 Can you go out and get some stories of other men?”

 And Tom said, “Great idea.”

-Tom is known for working at lightening speed, and immediately went out and found other men and listened to them tell their stories.
+Tom is known for working at lightening speed.
+He immediately went out and found other men and listened to them tell their stories.
 He noticed that guys would tend to talk about a defining moment in their life.
-The time when they thought they knew what was happening, the time when they thought they understood how it was all supposed to be working out, and then they suddenly turned around, and all their expectations had been shattered.
+The time when they thought they knew what was happening.
+The time when they thought they understood how it was all supposed to be working out, and then they suddenly turned around, and all their expectations had been shattered.
 And at the core of that defining moment was a moral dilemma—“how can I navigate my way through this mess and do what it takes to be a good man?”
-And so, The Good Men Project was born, with at its core a storytelling of raw, honest truths—stories that changed the teller and changed the listener.
+And so, The Good Men Project was born, a place that at its core was storytelling of raw, honest truths—stories that changed the teller and changed the listener.